yufrances90/Pneumonia-Detection-From-Chest-X-Rays/FDA.md

 * It is not intented for patients with Atelectasis or Infiltration

 **Clinical Impact of Performance:**
+![alt text][cx_testing]
 * It does not achieve fast performace in the absence of GPU
+* Most of the time, the device can detect if a patient has Pneumonia.
+However, it can classify healthy people as patients with Pneumonia

 ### 2. Algorithm Design and Function